Captain Eppley was a physical chemist, born in New Jersey in 1883. Studying at Princeton, he received his M.A. in 1912 and his Ph.D. in 1919.

 “Toxins-uptake analysis of herring gulls in NY Harbor after Superstorm Sandy,” to compare with pre-Sandy database of waterbirds as bioindicators in the polluted waters of this densely populated harbor.

-If invited to send a full proposal, send a printed copy to the address below and an e-mail copy to ingrid.e [at] earthlink.net.
+If invited to send a full proposal, send two complete printed copies to the address below and an e-mail copy to ingrid.e [at] earthlink.net.

 Email the proposal and application form as Word docs, not pdf, not docx.
 Attachments may be in any format.